How to Do

 1. Begin by standing with your feet shoulder-width apart and your knees slightly bent.

 2. As you elevate the weight above your head, take a deep breath in.

 3. Keep the weight placed between your shoulder joints and directly overhead.

-Overhead Walking Lunges Movement
+Walking Lunges With Arms Up Movement